sgreylewis/Predicting_Churn_Case_Study/README.md

 Since I will be building a model to predict retention, I first had to create a column for our target variable of retention that indicated whether or not a customer was active based on if their last trip date was before or after June 1st, 2014.

+We found there were a large number of nulls, especially in the rating columns, which makes sense considering riders are not required to rate their drivers.
+We decided to fill them using MICE, from the fancyimpute library; MICE is an iterative algorithm based on chained equations that uses an imputation model specified separately for each variable and involving the other variables and predictors.
+MICE has shown to be a better method for filling nulls than just replacing the nulls with the mean.

 ## Exploratory Data Analysis through Visualizations <a name="EDA"></a>